Chapter 5: The Complete Musical Instruments of the MOTIF Series - Yamaha USA

 MOTIF

-Yamaha had been working on a new form of workstation developed under the code name Kangaroo, and we set about enhancing it as a top class instrument capable of satisfying all three of the above goals.
-To this end, we focused on further improvements to our PCM waveforms (i.e., the raw data for sampled sounds), which had been steadily improved since the development of the S80, intelligent arpeggiator functionality, and support for the remote control of digital audio workstations (DAWs).
+Yamaha had been working on a new form of workstation developed under the code name “Kangaroo.”
+It was to be a world-class instrument capable of satisfying all three of the above goals.
+To this end, we focused on enhancements to several features and capabilities, including our PCM waveforms (i.e., the raw data for sampled sounds) which had steadily improved since the development of the S80, the intelligent arpeggiator functionality, as well as support for the remote control of digital audio workstations (DAWs).
 Developed as a commercially viable product based on the Kangaroo project, the MOTIF workstation synthesizer had a massive impact on the synth world upon its release in 2001.

-Prior to the MOTIF, our EX Series workstations had been equipped with many of the tone generation systems that we had developed to date, such as VL and AN.
-However, Yamaha selected AWM2 as the fundamental tone generation technology for the MOTIF, and with all of these other tone generation systems supported in the form of plug-in boards, we achieved a perfect balance between simplicity, convenience, and expandability.
-In the early 2000s, audio loops—that is, short sections of drum and instrument tracks several beats in length—had started to become very popular with music producers, and in order to support this approach to music making, MOTIF workstations featured an Integrated Sampling Sequencer (ISS).
+Prior to the MOTIF, our EX series of workstations had been equipped with many of the tone generation systems that we had developed to date, such as VL and AN.
+However, Yamaha selected AWM2 as the fundamental tone generation technology for the MOTIF.
+With all these other tone generation systems supported in the form of plug-in boards, we achieved a perfect balance between simplicity, convenience, and expandability.
+In the early 2000s, audio loops—short sections of drum and instrument tracks several beats in length—had started to become very popular with music producers, and in order to support this approach to music making, MOTIF workstations featured an Integrated Sampling Sequencer (ISS).
 Using this functionality, the synths could automatically detect the beats in an audio loop, slice it up, and apply a natural sounding release to each slice.
 Intelligent time stretching could then be applied—in other words, the audio loop could be played back at different tempos without sounding unnatural.
-The ISS could also rearrange the order of the slices in order to create totally new grooves.
+The ISS could also rearrange the order of the slices to create totally new grooves.
 And because pitch could be changed without having to modify the tempo, the ISS was extremely effective with pitched musical phrases as well as drum loops.
 Thanks to this innovative feature, MOTIF owners could now make beats and tunes in a highly intuitive fashion by combining audio and MIDI phrases—functionality that is now taken for granted in the modern DAW.

 The MOTIF also featured an intelligent arpeggiator that proved highly effective both when playing live and arranging.
-The term "arpeggiation" may conjure up the image of a musician holding down a chord and his or her synth responding by automatically playing the constituent notes in sequence up and down; however, the MOTIF went far beyond this approach in its implementation.
-For example, an arpeggiator configured to play the notes G, A, and G when G was played on the keyboard could also be set to do so only in a certain higher band of velocities, meaning that a trill effect could be produced with voices such as flute or guitar just by playing a little harder.
-So rather than simply generating basic upward and downward phrases, the MOTIF arpeggiator could also be used in a variety of ways to make performances more expressive, effortlessly breathing life into parts that sounded uninspiring when played using the keyboard alone.
-It is not surprising, therefore, that arps became one of the most popular features of the MOTIF.
+While the term "arpeggiation" might conjure the image of a musician holding a chord as the synth sequences the notes up and down, the MOTIF’s implementation went far beyond that.
+For example, an arpeggiator programmed to play the notes G, A, and G when a G key was pressed could be set to trigger only within a certain velocity range.
+This allowed for expressive effects, like producing a trill on instruments such as flute or guitar, simply by playing with greater force.
+It’s not surprising that the arpeggiator became one of the most popular features of the MOTIF.

 Image of MOTIF catalog